nnethercote/Rust-CUDA/guide/src/nvvm/types.md

 this is like asking "which chickens were responsible for this omelette?".
 You can ask if its a number type, a vector type, a void type, etc.

-The SSA codegen needs to ask the backend for types for everything it needs to codegen MIR.
+The SSA codegen crate needs to ask the backend for types for everything it needs to codegen MIR.
 It does this using a trait called `BaseTypeMethods`:

 ```rs
 pub trait BaseTypeMethods<'tcx>: Backend<'tcx> {